Itchy, Scaly Skin?

 Researchers are continuing to look into the causes of psoriasis.
-The you inherit affect your chances of getting the disease, but other factors are also involved, too.
+The Stretches of DNA, a substance you inherit from your parents. you inherit affect your chances of getting the disease, but other factors are also involved, too.
 "We're understanding more about psoriasis every day," Gelfand says.

 Symptoms of psoriasis can come and go.
 There are several forms of psoriasis—each with a distinctive appearance—and some people have more severe cases than others.
 Anyone with psoriasis should pay attention to stress, dry skin, infections and certain medications, as these factors could make the condition worse.
 Your doctor can give you some guidance.

 The good news, says Gelfand, is that the past decade has brought about more treatments for psoriasis than ever before.
 Doctors now have many more options to help their patients manage and cope with the disorder.